Lots of Rhubarb-Trivia

 There is controversy over which country the word "rhubarb" truly

 originated.
-There seems to have been great controversy between Britain,
+There seems to have been great controversy between Britain and Germany in the 1400's.

 It was very common in the 1930's to use actors to repeat or